 You’re not angry.
 You’re just fucking exhausted from being unheard for way too long.
 Anger is just the mask sadness wears when it gets too tired of being ignored.

-This matches Joe Hudson’s observation that pure anger is clean and short — a quick spike of information about a violated boundary or value.
 What people call “anger problems” are almost never pure anger.
 They are panic, grief, or shame wearing anger’s face because anger is the only face the system has kept presentable.

 The Duration Tell